As Coronavirus Spreads, States Scramble To Reassure Public That Voting Is Safe

 Despite all these efforts at reassuring voters and poll workers, the worsening coronavirus outbreak has presented a myriad of challenges, said Franklin County Board of Elections spokesperson Aaron Sellers.

 "We are losing poll workers late in the process," says Sellers, noting about 200 poll workers in the county dropped out over just two days.
-"You know, we're trying to, you know, reach out to anybody that we can to get some additional poll workers to fill in the spots that that are opening up."
+"You know, we're trying to, you know, reach out to anybody that we can to get some additional poll workers to fill in the spots that are opening up."

 The secretary of state's office has set up a statewide website to recruit new poll workers and has signed up more than 1,000.

-The risk the virus presents to pollworkers, many of whom are retirees, was the primary reason cited by Louisiana Secretary of State R. Kyle Ardoin when he postponed that state's primary last week from April 4 to June 20.
+The risk the virus presents to poll workers, many of whom are retirees, was the primary reason cited by Louisiana Secretary of State R. Kyle Ardoin when he postponed that state's primary last week from April 4 to June 20.

 "We just weren't certain that we would be able to assure them enough supplies to be protected.
 So we thought a delay was in order," Ardoin told NPR's All Things Considered on Friday.

-Wisconsin is scheduled to hold its primary on April 7 and officials in Milwaukee are trying to recruit younger poll workers to replace some of the older workers.
-According to Wisconsin Public Radio, more than half of Milwaukee's poll workers are over the age of 60.
+Wisconsin is scheduled to hold its primary on April 7, and officials in Milwaukee are trying to recruit younger poll workers to replace some of the older workers.
+According to Wisconsin Public Radio, more than half of Milwaukee's poll workers are older than 60.

 The outbreak has prompted some to volunteer their time in other ways as well.
 Mary Van Nortwick, who lives in the Kendal at Oberlin retirement community in northeast Ohio, decided to help people who couldn't leave their home after the community was closed to visitors.

-"I took a lot of absentee ballot request forms today to the local board of elections," says Van Nortwick.
+"I took a lot of absentee ballot request forms today to the local board of elections," Van Nortwick says.

-Another big issue in Ohio and elsewhere: all of the displaced college students who often vote where they go school.
-Election officials are encouraging those students to get a mail-in ballot or to make the trip back to campus to vote in-person.
+Another big issue in Ohio and elsewhere: all of the displaced college students who often vote where they go to school.
+Election officials are encouraging those students to get a mail-in ballot or to make the trip back to campus to vote in person.

 NPR correspondent Pam Fessler contributed reporting to this story.